locationtech/geotrellis/docs/quickstart/README.md

 Geotrellis Quickstart Guide
 ===========================

-Geotrellis is a vast and evolving package, which makes it difficult to maintain current documentation.
+Geotrellis is a large and evolving package, which makes it difficult to maintain current documentation.
 To make up for this deficiency, this quickstart guide will provide a set of documents describing case studies that accomplish some simple goals.
 These examples are meant to highlight the fundamental Geotrellis classes as well as show some basic Scala techniques for those new to the language.

 Basic Geotrellis Types
 ----------------------